tekumara/abcli/actual.md

 Review matches in the Import modal, and click the left icon on the row to toggle between ignore, update, and add.

-If you uncheck `Merge with existing transactions` the matching won't happen, but you'll end up duplicates if you are importing transactions that already exist.
+If you uncheck `Merge with existing transactions` the matching won't happen with existing transactions but it will still happen amongst the import set with no ability to override this.
+You may end up duplicates if you are importing transactions that already exist.

 `Clear transactions on import` will set the `clear` checkbox on the imported transaction.

+### Recommended process

+1. Delete any existing transactions for the day being imported.
+1. Check `Merge with existing transactions` - this will allow you to override de-dupes within the import set
+1. Find updates and greyed out already imported transactions in the import set and change them to `+`

 ## Transfers